dsdanielpark/Bard-API/documents/README_FAQ.md

 Development Status :: 5 - Production/Stable

 # FAQ
+Cookie values may only be valid for a limited time (approximately 15-20 minutes and may be subject to rate limiting even sooner).
+Again, it's challenging to implement this in official services.
+Also, this is not an official Google package, and its availability for future use is uncertain.

 ## Before using the Bard API
 - Google Bard can return different responses based on various factors such as account, country, region, IP, etc., following Google's policies.
 This means that even well-functioning methods, especially the `ask_about_image` method, can encounter Response Errors, which are caused by various reasons related to Google's policies, not package errors.
 It cannot be resolved at the package level. (e.g., [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) or [HTTP 429 error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429))